If you want to learn how to make potato flour, this article is for you.

 However, this is a rough estimate as potatoes vary in size.
 Still, it puts in perspective how many potatoes provide how much potato flour.
 Also, don’t waste too much time and energy picking the best-looking or most delicious ones.
 They will all end up in the food processor, won’t they?

 Appearance is irrelevant when buying potatoes for this purpose.
 Just make sure to get ones that haven’t rotted.
 Other than that, you’re good to go!
 Proceed with the following steps.

 Step 1: Rinse, Chop, And Rinse Again

 First and foremost, check for signs that your potatoes have gone bad.
 If there’s none, proceed to rinse the potatoes of any dirt and debris.
 Then, slice them into cubes.
 This is a little trick I do so that they cook faster and more evenly.

-You can either do it manually or use a vegetable chopper for faster results.
+You can either do it manually or use a top-quality veggie chopper for faster results.
 Rinse them one more time to wash away some of the starch.
 Finally, put them in a large pot of boiling water.

 Step 2: Cook The Potatoes